 ‘I often recommend choosing the same floor finish for indoors and out to connect them further,’ says Jennifer Ebert, digital editor of Homes & Gardens.
 ‘You may be able to use the same tile if it’s specified for exterior use, or a version that matches but is more slip-proof to cope with the conditions outside.’

 Aluminium bifold doors are available in a wide range of colors.
 These subtle frames coordinate well with the property's exterior decor, echoing the soft green shade on the wooden bench and the warm tones of the stone paving.

 Larger kitchens can afford to sacrifice an entire outer wall to glazing as there's ample space in the rest of the room to house cabinetry, appliances and furniture.

-Bi-folds, like this black framed aluminum set, are an excellent choice for modern kitchens.
-Their clean and simple design blends well with the contemporary handleless kitchen and sleek tiled flooring.
+Bifold doors, like this black framed aluminum set, are an excellent choice for modern kitchens.
+Their clean and simple design blends well with the contemporary handleless kitchen and sleek tile flooring.

 8. Invest in extra wide panels

 Custom bifold doors can be made with wide panels to spectacular effect.
 In this project by MorenoMasey, a stretch of wide paneled bifolds has been combined with a similarly sized pivot door.